claasd/azyc/README.md

 foo: bar
 booleanParam: true
 numericParam: 22

 fileParam:
   file: path_to_file # will be read as utf-8, escaped and passed as string

 binaryFileParam:
   binary: path_to_binary_file # will be read as binary, base64 encoded and passed as string

+yamlParam:
+  yaml: path_to_file # will be read as utf-8 yaml, optionally transformed and passed as escaped string
+  overwrite: # optional, you can overwrite or add some parts in the yaml file with overwrite
+    title: other title

 keyVaultParam:
   keyVault: /subscriptions/<subscription-id>/resourceGroups/<rg-name>/providers/Microsoft.KeyVault/vaults/<vault-name>
   secretName: ExamplePassword

 keyVaultParamWitVersion:
   keyVault: /subscriptions/<subscription-id>/resourceGroups/<rg-name>/providers/Microsoft.KeyVault/vaults/<vault-name>
   secretName: ExamplePassword
   secretVersion: cd91b2b7e10e492ebb870a6ee0591b68
  ```

 Basic call: